ropensci/taxize/cran-comments.md

 ------

-This version includes a few bug fixes, a fix for a non-ASCII string in one of the package datasets, and the package gains a new S3 method.
+This version includes a fix for a test that was failing on CRAN recently, and a couple of new functions.

 Thanks!
 Scott Chamberlain